jdheyburn/jdheyburn.co.uk/content/posts/applying-cartography.md

 Back to the diagram, let's follow it from right-to-left and start talking about what's going on.

 ## GitHub Pages - somewhere to call home
-You can see that the site is hosted via GitHub Pages on.
-Essentially this is GitHub's platform for hosting public repositories that are published on itself with the static resources contained within said repos.
+You can see that the site is hosted on GitHub Pages.
+Essentially this is GitHub's platform for hosting the static resources that are checked into the public repos.
 This then presents the assets at a domain prefix of your choosing, suffixed by `.github.io` - in my case it is at `jdheyburn.github.io`.
 GitHub Pages only hosts your site via HTTPS so you know your pages aren't being subject to a man-in-the-middle attack, and it takes care of your TLS certificates so you don't need to worry about renewing them!

 > You might be wondering why you would need to serve a static site over HTTPS when you aren't handling anything confidential.
 I'll turn you to Troy Hunt's excellent article [Here's Why Your Static Website Needs HTTPS](https://www.troyhunt.com/heres-why-your-static-website-needs-https/).